Super Therm® on Pacific Shipping & Trucking

 The product is called Super Therm®, a ceramic-based compound that blocks the sun’s rays and prevents the trailer’s roof from becoming a heat sink.
 The product costs $900 to $1,000 to apply per truck, but saves enough fuel to pay for itself in 10 to 11 months, Robertson says.
 He has had Super Therm® installed on 22 trailers involved on this haul and plans to put it on more of his 100 trailers.

-Super Therm® is a water-borne insulating coating that also prevents moisture penetration and air infiltration over a surface, says its maker, Superior Products International, of Shawnee, Kansas.
-“It is the most effective and longest lasting ceramic insulation coating on the market today,” SPI claims on its website, www.spicoatings.com.
+Super Therm® is a water-borne ceramic coating that also prevents moisture penetration and air infiltration over a surface, says its maker, Superior Products International, of Shawnee, Kansas.
+“It is the most effective and longest lasting ceramic coating on the market today,” SPI claims on its website, www.spicoatings.com.
 It is ecologically safe, fire-resistant and approved for use around food by the federal Food and Drug Administration.
-SPI makes seven insulation coatings for various applications, and others for corrosion and fire control.
+SPI makes seven ceramic based coatings for various applications, and others for corrosion and fire control.

 Super Therm® reflects over 95% of the three radiation sources from the sun, which are ultraviolet, visual light and infrared rays, the site says.
-On building roofs, where it has been used for more than 20 years, it does the work of 6 to 8 inches of traditional insulation.
-It is Energy Star qualified as a 20-year roof coating.
+On building roofs, where it has been used for more than 20 years and is Energy Star qualified.

 Curt Lundberg, a Denver-based distributor of SPI products who sold the Super Therm® to Robertson, did a study of Pacific’s bread-ice cream operation that measured fuel use before and after the coating was in place.
 As Robertson said, after coating roofs with Super Therm®, the cool-down time in Phoenix was cut by 1.75 hours or 44%.
 The study showed a reefer unit also used less fuel while under way: 20% less fuel on the outbound “hot” haul and 29% less on the return “cold” leg.
 A reefer burned thus 5.75 (21.7 litres) fewer gallons per day and saved about $13.50 with non-road fuel at $2.35 per gallon (3.78 litres).
 Long-term savings depend on the number of trips a trailer makes; at 200 to 250 trips a year, the savings could total $2,500, Lundberg says…($50,000 over 20 years).